-- You are charged with Battery or Simple Battery on someone who is 65 or older or against a pregnant female;
+- You are charged with someone who is 65 or older or against a pregnant female;

-- You are charged with the assault (or simple assault) in a public transit vehicle (such as MARTA (Metro Atlanta Rapid Transit Authority), Gwinnett Transit Authority (GTA) or Cobb Transit Authority, (CTA)).
+- You are charged in a public transit vehicle (such as MARTA (Metro Atlanta Rapid Transit Authority), Gwinnett Transit Authority (GTA) or Cobb Transit Authority, (CTA)).
 These vehicles, or transit vehicles, include buses, vans, rail cars or any other form of transportation that receives a subsidy from tax revenues or operated under contracts with the counties or municipalities of the state;

-- You are charged with the offense of Battery (or Simple Battery) AND you are either a past or present spouse (husband and/or wife), are a parent of the same child, children, step parent or step child, foster parent or foster children;
+- You are charged AND you are either a past or present spouse (husband and/or wife), are a parent of the same child, children, step parent or step child, foster parent or foster children;

-- You are charged with Battery (or Simple Battery) against an employee of a public school system of this state and they are on their official duties or on school property (including the bus and bus stop)
+- You are charged against an employee of a public school system of this state and they are on their official duties or on school property (including the bus and bus stop)

-- You are charged with Battery (or Simple Battery) against a correction officer;
+- You are charged against a correction officer;

-- You are charged with Battery ( or Simple Battery) against a healthcare worker or assisted nursing care;
+- You are charged against a healthcare worker or assisted nursing care;

-- You are charged with Battery ( or Simple Battery) against a sportscaster or sports official;
+- You are charged against a sportscaster or sports official;

-You need the help of an experienced Criminal Defense Attorney to help you with the charges of Battery or Simple Battery.
-Many people don't realize that these charges, which are considered a physical crime or violent physical crime, can affect the rest of their life.
+You need the help of an experienced Criminal Defense Attorney to help you with these charges.
+Many people don't realize that Simple Battery charges, which are considered a physical crime or violent physical crime, can affect the rest of their life.
 It would now be a part of your criminal history when you apply to rent a home, get a home loan, and even promotions at your job OR even getting a new job, not to mention applying to colleges.
 This charge can follow you for the rest of your life and cause issues every time it “pops up.”
-An experienced criminal defense attorney can help you fight and control how this charge affects you in court and your future.
-As former prosecutors, our criminal defense lawyers know and understand that the prosecution, or in almost every case - team of prosecutors, are highly skilled and trained to obtain and try to get a conviction on your case.
-That means it's time to hire an experienced criminal defense attorney that knows how to evaluate both sides of the case.Our team of Criminal Defense Lawyers are former prosecutors and know how to mount a proper defense for your charge of Battery, Simple Battery or Aggravated Battery.
+An experienced Simple Battery criminal defense attorney can help you fight and control how this Simple Battery charge affects you in court and your future.
+As former prosecutors, our Simple Battery criminal defense lawyers know and understand that the prosecution, or in almost every case - team of prosecutors, are highly skilled and trained to obtain and try to get a conviction on your case.
+That means it's time to hire an experienced attorney that knows how to evaluate both sides of the case.Our team of Lawyers are former prosecutors and know how to mount a proper defense for your charges.

-Being charged with any criminal offense does not mean that you have to accept guilt, it means that you need help from a experienced attorney to mount a proper defense.
+Being charged with Simple Battery or any criminal offense does not mean that you have to accept guilt, it means that you need help from a experienced attorney to mount a proper defense.